awslabs/amazon-redshift-utils/README.md

 ## Running the Column Encoding Utility

 This utility was built and tested on Python 2.7x, but may work with other versions of Python.
-After cloning this Github project, you must ensure that you have installed the PsycoPG2 driver for Postgres (http://initd.org/psycopg).
+After cloning this Github project, you must ensure that you have installed the PyGresQL driver for Postgres (see http://www.pygresql.org or ```pip install pygresql```).
 You can then run the column encoding utility by typing ```python analyze-schema-compression.py``` or ```./analyze-schema-compression.py```.
 This will generate the following Usage instructions:

 ```
 Usage: analyze-schema-compression.py